bayodelaoye/ravenhood/app/README_ROUTES.md

     ```json
     {
-      "message": "Review couldn't be found"
+      "message": "Watchlist couldn't be found"
     }
     ```

-## BOOKINGS

-### Get all of the Current User's Bookings
+### Get all Watchlists

-Return all the bookings that the current user has made.
+Returns all the Watchlists for admin use only

 * Require Authentication: true
+* Require Authorization: true the current user must have admin priveledges
 * Request
   * Method: GET
-  * URL: /api/bookings/current
+  * URL: /api/Watchlists
   * Body: none

 * Successful Response